hyperledger/iroha/iroha_2_whitepaper.md

 # Iroha v2.0 #

-The following is a specification for Iroha 2.0.
-Many parts are still in development and have not yet been implemented, but for the sake of design, this document is generally written in the present tense.
+The following is a specification for Hyperledger Iroha v2.0.

 ---

 ## 1. Overview

-Iroha v2 aims to be an even more simple, highly performant distributed ledger platform than Iroha v1.
+Hyperledger Iroha v2 aims to be an even more simple, highly performant distributed ledger platform than Iroha v1.
 V2 carries on the tradition of putting on emphasis on having a library of pre-defined smart contracts in the core, so that developers do not have to write their own code to perform many tasks related to digital identity and asset management.

 ### 1.1.
 Relationship to Hyperledger Fabric, Hyperledger Sawtooth, Hyperledger Besu, and Others

 It is our vision that in the future Hyperledger will consist less of disjointed projects and more of coherent libraries of components that can be selected and installed in order to run a Hyperledger network.
-Towards this end, it is the goal of Iroha to eventually provide the following encapsulated components that other projects (particularly in Hyperledger) can use:
+Towards this end, it is the goal of Iroha to eventually provide encapsulated components that other projects (particularly in Hyperledger) can use.

-* Sumeragi consensus library
-* Iroha transaction serialization library
-* API server library
-* iOS library
-* Android library
-* JavaScript library
-* Blockchain explorer/data visualization suite

 ### 1.2.
 Mobile and web libraries

 Having a solid distributed ledger system is not useful if there are no applications that can easily utilize it.
-To ease use, we created and opened sourced software libraries for iOS, Android, and JavaScript.
+To ease use, we created and opened sourced software development kits for iOS, Android, and JavaScript.
 Using these libraries, cryptographic public/private key pairs that are compatible with iroha can be created and common API functions can be conveniently called.

 ## 2. System architecture